Siapran/parens-8/README.md

 * Robert Nystrom's book: Crafting Interpreters. specifically, the [chapter on closures](https://craftinginterpreters.com/closures.html#upvalues) was of great help when designing parens-8 v3.
 * [carlc27843](https://carlc27843.github.io/), for the tantalizing [blog post](https://carlc27843.github.io/post/picoscript/) that inspired me to implement my own extension language.
 * [Wuff](https://wuffmakesgames.itch.io/), for playing around with parens-8 v0 and putting up with my shenanigans.
-* the pico-8 discord server, for all the help, inspiration and resources a developer could ask for.
+* the pico-8 discord server, for all the help, inspiration, resources and encouragement a developer could ask for.